jmurphy-bluefin/Technical-Publications-Test/Test-1.md

 ### Abbreviations and Product Specific Terms

-The abbreviations and product specific terminology used in this manual are described in the table below.
+The abbreviations and product specific terminology used in this guide are described in the table below.

 **Table: Glossary**